High Country Turkey Trot goes virtual for 2020

 There are four different registration options available online at HCTurkeyTrot.org.
 General registration is available for $25.
 Bib registration is available for $30 and includes a 10th anniversary souvenir race-bib.
 T-shirt registration is available for $40 and includes a long-sleeve 10th anniversary souvenir t-shirt.
 Deluxe registration is available for $45 and includes both the souvenir race-bib and t-shirt.
 All registration levels are for both adults and children with t-shirt sizes available in youth medium and adult small, medium, large, extra-large and xx-large.

-Since 2011, the High Country Turkey Trot has raised more than $230,000 and close to 10,000 pounds of food to support the mission of Hospitality House of Northwest North Carolina, a regional homeless services agency providing housing, hunger relief and crisis assistance in seven counties.
+Since 2011, the High Country Turkey Trot has raised over $230,000 and close to 10,000 pounds of food to support the mission of Hospitality House of Northwest North Carolina, a regional homeless services agency providing housing, hunger relief and crisis assistance in seven counties.

 Those unable to race or run are encouraged to visit HCTurkeyTrot.org and make a general donation to help Hospitality House meet the increased demand brought on by COVID-19.

-“The funds from this event are critical to supporting our Winter Seasonal Shelter, which begins November first,” said Carter.
+“The funds from this event are critical to supporting our Winter Seasonal Shelter, which begins November first,” Carter said.
 “This year looks like no year ever before and we need extra support, from runners and non-runners alike, to meet the challenges that lie ahead.”

-The High Country Turkey Trot hopes to be back on the Greenway Trail for Thanksgiving 2021 with a 10-plus-one celebration and proper 5K race.
+The High Country Turkey Trot hopes to be back on the Greenway Trail for Thanksgiving 2021 with a ten-plus-one celebration and proper 5K race.

 (0) comments